AGKhalil/RoboND-Perception-Project/README.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
-In this excersise many filters are applied to the incoming Point cloud (pcl) image.
-Each filter has a job, which in conjuction, remove noise from the image as well as separate the objects on the table from the table itself.
+In this exercise many filters are applied to the incoming Point cloud (pcl) image.
+Each filter has a job, which in conjunction, remove noise from the image as well as separate the objects on the table from the table itself.

 #### Voxel Downsampling Filter
 The first filter applied to the pcl image is a voxel filter.
 As mentioned in the course lessons, *"RGB-D cameras provide feature rich and particularly dense point clouds, meaning, more points are packed in per unit volume than, for example, a Lidar point cloud.
 Running computation on a full resolution point cloud can be slow and may not yield any improvement on results obtained using a more sparsely sampled point cloud."* To reduce the point cloud density, and the computing time by extension, a voxel grid downsampling filter is applied.
 The filter essentially breaks down the point cloud into smaller cubes.
 Within each cube, the filter takes the spatial average of all the points.
 The average becomes an output point, the voxel.
-Now the original pcl image is comprised of multiple voxels, or volumetric points, reducing the amount of points represnting the data.
+Now the original pcl image is comprised of multiple voxels, or volumetric points, reducing the amount of points representing the data.
 The dimensions of the voxel cube can be increased or decreased accordingly.
 The smaller the voxel is, the more accurate is the representation of the image, but the longer is the computation time.
 So it's a trade off of sorts.
 Ideally, you want to choose the voxel dimensions so that the image is well represented without much loss in the data, while maintaining a relatively short computing time.

 ```py
 vox = cloud.make_voxel_grid_filter()